UK workers see biggest drop in regular pay since records began

 This was the biggest drop since records began two decades ago.

-Total pay - which includes bonuses - also saw a drop when considering inflation, going down by 0.9 per cent in real terms between the same months.
+Total pay - which includes bonuses - saw a drop in real terms, going down by 0.9 per cent between the same months.

-Before taking soaring inflation into account, regular pay went up by 4.3 per cent and total pay by 6.2 per cent.
+Before taking into account the rocketing price of goods and services, regular pay went up by 4.3 per cent and total pay by 6.2 per cent.

+“Following recent increases in inflation, pay is now clearly falling in real terms both including and excluding bonuses,” David Freeman, the head of labour market and household statistics at the ONS, said.

+“Excluding bonuses, real pay is now dropping faster that at any time since records began in 2001.”

 More follows...